Facial ticsTic - facial; Mimic spasm

 A facial tic is a repeated spasm, often involving the eyes and muscles of the face.

-Tics most often occur in children, but may last into adulthood in some cases.
-Tics occur three to four times as often in boys as girls.
-Tics may affect as many as one-fourth of all children at some time.
+Tics most often occur in children, but may last into adulthood.
+Tics occur 3 to 4 times as often in boys as girls.
+Tics may affect as many as one quarter of all children at some time.

-The cause of tics is unknown, but stress appears to make tics more severe.
+The cause of tics is unknown, but stress appears to make tics worse.

 Short-lived tics (transient tic disorder) are common in childhood.